Back to iRobot Guides

 What Usually Goes Wrong

-• Object stuck under wheel
+• Object wedged against a wheel

 Best iRobot Roomba Options